animal-tree/BrokenWisdoms-NewDraft/2-Opposing-views.md

 - [Facial structure changed, wrinkled, and my face rapidly lost a healthy appearance](https://www.reddit.com/r/spirituality/comments/1dyn2es/comment/lce3ie3/?utm_source=share&utm_medium=web3x&utm_name=web3xcss&utm_term=1&utm_content=share_button)
 - Severe physiological dependence, which benzos cause more so, at least neurologically, than Dupilumab, which also causes/caused a physiological dependence
 - PTSD from all of these symptoms and the recurrence of a malpractice-induced perhaps-permanent trauma
-- [Scientifically-backed](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC10309976/) fear of permanent damage
+- [Scientifically-backed](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC10309976/) fear of damages being permanent
 - [More than a year of all of this, no sleep, non-stop persisting neurochemical torture](https://www.reddit.com/r/depression/comments/cksl7u/health_disaster_brain_damage_alopecia_universalis/)

 Around Fall, 2019, I tried to kill myself.
 The helium tank connected to tubing was found by my mom, and my family hid it from me.

-Deeper summary of my trauma [here](https://github.com/animal-tree/BrokenWisdoms-TheReturnofNort/blob/main/2-Opposing-views.md#clicking-their-healing-pens-three-times) (you may have to scroll up).
+A deeper summary of my benzo trauma can be found [here](https://github.com/animal-tree/BrokenWisdoms-TheReturnofNort/blob/main/2-Opposing-views.md#clicking-their-healing-pens-three-times).

 The experience of losing my hair has cost me relationships and worsened my social anxiety, and the benzo-brain damage and torture leaves me with PTSD.